 A Bair Hugger device is a temperature management system that is used during surgery.
 The purpose of the invention is to help the body regulate the appropriate temperature.
 Bair Hugger Forced Air Warming Device is designed, manufactured, and marketed by Defendants 3M Company and Arizant Healthcare, Inc. There are more than 50,000 Bair Hugger FAWs in the United States.

 How does it work?
 The Bair Hugger is a portable heater/blower connected by a flexible hose to a blanket, typically positioned for the patient getting surgery.
 The Bair Hugger pushed hot air through a hose into a blanket specially made to work with the device.
 The hot air produced by Bair Hugger accumulates under the surgical drape covering the patient.
 This hot air escapes under the surgical drape below the level of the surgical table or over top of it.

+So the Bair Hugger is designed to keep a patient’s body temperature normal during surgery by blowing hot air through a blanket.
 Keeping a patient warm is particularly useful during knee and hip replacement surgery because the procedures tend to be very long.
-The body loses heat increasingly over the course of surgery.
+The body loses heat increasingly throughout the surgery.